803.298.9175

 Training

-• Student pilot VFR cross-countries that have the majority of the flight logged as simulated instrument conditions (ie - a 1.8 XC flight with 1.5 logged as simulated instrument).
+• Private - Student pilot VFR cross-countries that have the majority of the flight logged as simulated instrument conditions (ie - a 1.8 XC flight with 1.5 logged as simulated instrument), it will not be counted as a VFR cross-country.
+How is the student navigating by pilotage with a view-limiting device on the entire time?

 • Commercial - you must have 10 hours of instrument training using a view-limiting device including attitude instrument flying, partial panel skills, recovery from unusual flight attitudes, and intercepting and tracking navigational systems.
-Showing up with general §61.65 flights logging IAPs does NOT count!
+Showing up with §61.65 flights where the CFI-I only logged IAPs does NOT count toward Commercial training!
+You may use your instrument rating training, but it must be logged by that CFI-I properly.
 Remember: §61.65 is general; §61.129 is specific.

 • Commercial aeronautical experience: 10 hours solo flight time or 10 hours flight time PDPIC with an authorized instructor on board.
 It's all of one or all of the other.
 You cannot mix and match.
 Ref. §61.129